-- 7.21 A net gain in green infrastructure is required during the plan period in order to address the existing deficits and to meet the needs of the District's growing population.
+7.21 A net gain in green infrastructure is required during the plan period in order to address the existing deficits and to meet the needs of the District's growing population.
 The Open Space, Sport and Recreation Assessment assesses the quantity, quality and accessibility of open spaces within the District by typologies.
 The study identifies those typologies where a deficit exists now or will exist in the future by using population projections.
+The findings are set out in the table below.

-- 7.22 The existing green infrastructure network and the open spaces that were identified within the Open Space, Sport and Recreation Assessment which should be safeguarded from development are as follows:
+7.22 The existing green infrastructure network and the open spaces that were identified within the Open Space, Sport and Recreation Assessment which should be safeguarded from development are as follows:

 - town parks

 - local parks

 - natural and semi natural open space

 - amenity greenspace

 - provision for children

 - provision for young people

 - outdoor sports facilities

 - indoor sports facilities

 - allotments and community gardens

 - green corridors

-- churchyards and cemeteries.
+- churchyards and cemeteries

-- civic spaces
+- civic spaces (SA-MA28).

-7.23 The District has many open spaces ranging from large, formal parks such as Brinton Park in pedestrian and cycle access, to this asset can be improved.
-Perhaps the most well-known open space within the District is the Wyre Forest itself which covers a significant area to the West of the District and extends northwards into Shropshire.
+7.23 The District has many open spaces ranging from large, formal parks such as Brinton Park in Kidderminster to smaller amenity green spaces often found within housing estates.
+The District is also fortunate to have a wealth of natural and semi-natural open space as a result of its largely rural nature.
+The three towns within the District are all within close proximity to open countryside and part of the role of the Green Infrastructure Strategy is to set out how access, particularly pedestrian and cycle access, to this asset can be improved.
+Perhaps the most well-known open space within the District is the Wyre Forest which covers a significant area to the West of the District and extends northwards into Shropshire.
 Improving access to this site by non-car methods will open up access to more people and will reduce the impact that recreational use has on the Forest.

-Jubilee Gardens, Bewdley
+Jubillee Gardens, Bewdley